 Wallace tries to seduce Deckard to his side by creating a replica of Rachel.
 Physically, she’s a carbon copy in almost every way except for the color of her eyes.
 Let’s be intelligent about this.
 He would’ve ordered the Rachel clone to have the same personality and memories as Deckard’s former lover.
 And like the fact that her eyes are the wrong colors, if there’s even anything slightly off about the clone’s personality or memories, it’s probably a superficial and insignificant difference.
 I mean, think about it: if your wife used to have brown eyes, but now they’re blue, would you honestly reject her?
 If she used to like strawberry ice cream, but now she likes mint chocolate, would you honestly reject her?
 But this is exactly what Deckard does.
 He rejects the clone, and as a result, she gets shot in the face.
 After all, she’s no longer useful to Wallace.
 More importantly, the audience passively accepts this conclusion.
 A living, feeling being dies simply because she is not a perfect copy.
 An innocent woman is condemned to death because of something so superficial and insignificant.
 For a film that wants to talk about humanism, the sudden demise of the Rachel-clone is starkly anti-humanist.

+Onto my next quibble, which is a little more complicated.
 I’m not an expert on gnosticism, but Wallace reminds me of the Demiurge.
 There’s the one true God above all, and then there’s the Demiurge, an abominable creation of Sophia.
 One day, she creates something monstrous, so she tries to hide it.
 The Demiurge awakens and, seeing nothing but itself, assumes that it is the one true god.
 It proceeds to create angels to serve and worship itself, but its creations are ultimately flawed.
 The Demiurge, after all, is blind to all that is spiritual.

 Well, Wallace is also blind.
 Not only that, he cannot create a replicant that has the ability to procreate.
 He has a God complex, but his children are flawed.
 Wallace sees himself as the father to millions of children, but he’s merely working off of Tyrell Corp’s technology.
 His “powers” are derivative like the Demiurge.
 His only innovation is merely the ability to create docile and subservient replicants.
 His model doesn’t rebel.
 As a result, they don’t have souls; they lack humanity.
 To drive the point home, Wallace even refers to his infertile creations as angels.
-So what does Wallace ultimately desires?
-He wants the reproductive technology so that humanity may one day conquer the stars and even storm the gates of heaven.
+So what does Wallace ultimately desire?
+He wants Tyrell Corp’s reproductive technology so that humanity may one day conquer the stars and even storm the gates of heaven.

 Lt.
 Joshi is super dramatic about replicants being able to reproduce, and I never really understood her apprehension: “Am I the only one who can see the fucking sunrise here?
 This breaks the world, K!”
 Doesn’t it strike you as horribly vague?
 But storming the gates of heaven is pretty bad.
 It would upset the universe’s order.
 I’m just not sure what this means within the context of Blade Runner 2049’s literal world.
 After all, the movie merely touches on these ideas, then goes whole hog on K’s personal story.
 He sacrifices everything to unite Deckard with his daughter, so we are left with nothing but questions.